mamun700263/Mamun-75-cse12-/Linear_search/linear_search.md

     if(!found)cout<<-1;

-## a full code is given in the linear_search.cpp file where you can input an array and a target value .
+a full code is given in the [code](linear_search.cpp) file where you can input an array and a target value .
 If target is present it will let you know by giving the index of the target else it will return -1;